AndyObtiva/glimmer-dsl-libui/README.md

 - If an `on_clicked` listener was defined on `quit_menu_item` and it does not return an integer, default exit behavior is assumed (`main_window.destroy` is called followed by `LibUI.quit`, returning `0`).
 - All boolean property readers return `true` or `false` in Ruby instead of the [libui](https://github.com/andlabs/libui) original `0` or `1` in C.
 - All boolean property writers accept `true`/`false` in addition to `1`/`0` in Ruby
+- All string property readers return a `String` object in Ruby instead of the [libui](https://github.com/andlabs/libui) Fiddle pointer object.

 ### Original API